omid-arhami/Factor-Model-Manager-Performance/README.md

 # Factor-Model-Manager-Performance
-A Factor Model for Persistence in Investment Manager Performance
+"An Empirical Model for Persistence in Investment Manager Performance"

 I apply methods and processes similar to those used in the following paper in Iran.
 I show that the results regarding managers' behavior do not hold true in Iran.